The Day Joe Perry Quit Aerosmith

-It all went down at Cleveland Municipal Stadium, the site for 1979′s World Series of Rock.
-A legendary run of concerts that stretched between 1974 and 1980, the World Series played host to countless big-name bands; in fact, on the night in question, Aerosmith shared the bill with AC/DC, Journey, Ted Nugent, and Thin Lizzy.
-It proved a crucial year for a number of those acts, in good ways as well as bad — Journey soon graduated from the ranks of supporting acts, while AC/DC’s Bon Scott would be found dead just a few months later.
+It all went down at Cleveland Municipal Stadium, the site for 1979’s World Series of Rock.
+A legendary run of concerts that stretched between 1974 and 1980, the World Series played host to countless big-name bands.
+In fact, on the night in question, Aerosmith shared the bill with AC/DC, Journey, Ted Nugent and Thin Lizzy.
+It proved a crucial year for a number of those acts, in good ways as well as bad — Journey soon graduated from the ranks of supporting acts, but AC/DC’s Bon Scott would be found dead just a few months later.
 For Aerosmith, the show would be a night that lived in infamy.

 That “letting loose” took the form of passive-aggressive snarking between the band members — and, just as crucially, their assorted significant others, a group that included Terry Hamilton, wife of bassist Tom Hamilton, and Perry’s wife Elyssa.
 In Cleveland, Tom and Joe found themselves drawn into the backstage fray when Terry and Elyssa got into an argument that turned nastier than most.